The blue Roebling Suspension Bridge spans the Ohio River in springtime with views of Smale Park

 If you want to be near all the action, check out the AC Hotel by Marriott right in the heart of the action along Joe Nuxhall Way.
 The hotel has 171 rooms and is steps from Great American Ball Park.
 It’s bright, clean, and modern, and keeps you right in the heart of The Banks.

-The Cincinnati Streetcar ties the Banks to the rest of downtown with a fast, free ride.
+The Connector streetcar ties the Banks to the rest of downtown with a fast, free ride.
 In just a few moments you can journey to any of the hotels in downtown, Cincinnati.
-From the award-winning 21C hotel that makes you feel like you're staying in a museum to the historic Hilton Netherland Plaza that will make you feel like you've traveled back in time–you’ll find the perfect hotel for your travel style.
+From the award-winning 21C Hotel that makes you feel like you're staying in an art museum, to the historic Hilton Netherland Plaza that will make you feel like you've traveled back in time–you’ll find the perfect hotel for your travel style.

 There’s so much to see and do at The Banks in Cincinnati.
-Start planning your trip!
+It's time to start planning your trip!